You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Directories: Getting your business listed in online directories is a good first step for building a foundation of links.

 Competitor research: We also recommend analyzing which websites are linking to your top competitors’ websites and seeing how you can gain similar links.
+Tools like Ahrefs make this research straightforward.

 Continually publishing high-quality content: Finally, we recommend continually publishing and promoting high-quality blog content.
 We’ve found that a sustained investment in content often allows websites to naturally attract more links over time.
 And those are the types of high-quality, natural links that Google values the most.

-10. Get Active On Social Media
+10. Get Active on Social Media

 There’s been a lot of debate about whether social media activity is one of the signals Google uses to rank businesses.

-11. Optimize Your Website For Mobile
+11. Optimize Your Website for Mobile

 Need Help with Local SEO?